nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-6-1 v2-6-0

+KRKNWK-18673: Bridged Light Bulb device type reports a failure when reading or writing specific ``onoff`` cluster attributes The Bridge has defined ZAP clusters properly for a bridged Light Bulb, but handling of specific ``onoff`` cluster attributes has not been implemented.

+  **Workaround:** Manually cherry-pick and apply the commit with the fix to ``sdk-nrf`` (commit hash: ``79f3a901dd0787df9327640cb3bb889ccb023005``).

+.. rst-class:: v2-6-1 v2-6-0

 KRKNWK-18769: :ref:`matter_bridge_app` application does not print the hyperlink for displaying the setup QR code in the log.
   This happens, because the log module that displays this log entry has been disabled.